 What's On Offer

 Sempre Cosi is a focused mentoring service launched by Matt Signore and Matthieu Lauriot Prévost, targeted to two types of clients: Individuals: artists, executives and managers and companies within the entertainment industry

-Through one-to-one conversations with Matt, the service provides tailor-made personal solutions to professional issues.
-Matt has a unique way of listening, analyzing and candidly expressing his opinion.
-Given his decades of experience working with senior management in the music industry, and time spent “walking the floors” to connect with team members, he is ideally positioned to offer professional, confidential and honest solutions to Sempre Cosi clients.
+Through one-to-one conversations with Matt & Matthieu, the service provides tailor-made personal solutions to professional issues.
+They both have a unique way of listening, analyzing and candidly expressing their opinion.
+Given their decades of experience working with senior management in the music industry, and time spent “walking the floors” to connect with team members, both Matt & Matthieu are ideally positioned to offer professional, confidential and honest solutions to Sempre Cosi clients.

 This has been Matt’s mantra for years.
 He first heard it at his daughter’s Confirmation ceremony.
 He was so taken by its simplicity, and potential efficacy, that he immediately committed it to memory.
 Ten years later, it has become such a driving force behind his interactions with humans that you can find it written on Post-it notes scattered throughout his office and home.

 Whenever Matt is faced with a human problem, The Mantra guides his problem solving process.
 He believes every person and every situation should be faced with an open mind.
 Put simply, this means we should be open to everyone’s abilities- even if they are not always obvious or they face certain challenges.
 The next step is to just listen, without judgement and without bias.
 Then, with an open heart, he works with clients to find a compassionate solution.

-If something is not working properly, Matt reframes the situation, in light of The Mantra, to figure out the problem.
-He has discovered that roads can almost always be unblocked by figuring out when a mind was closed, someone didn’t listen or a party failed to show adequate compassion.
+If something is not working properly, Matt and Matthieu reframe the situation, in light of The Mantra, to figure out the problem.
+They have discovered that roads can almost always be unblocked by figuring out when a mind was closed, someone didn’t listen or a party failed to show adequate compassion.